-ASHRAE 2013 also requires compliance with the Visible Transmittance to Solar Heat Gain Coefficient Ratio (VT/SHGU).
-The ratio must not be less than the requirement specified in the following table.
+ASHRAE 90.1-2013 requires compliance with the Visible Transmittance to Solar Heat Gain Coefficient Ratio (VT/SHGC).
+The ratio must not be less than 1.1, the requirement specified in the following table.

-- ☑ The 2015 IECC limits fenestration to 30% of the gross wall area when using the prescriptive pathway.
+- ☑ In addition, section 5.5.4.5 of ASHRAE 90.1 prescriptively limits the east and west glazing area.
+To remain prescriptive, the area of the west glazing shall not exceed 25% of the total glazing area, and the area of the east glazing shall not exceed 25% of the total glazing area.
+If the proposed design cannot comply, COMcheck may be used to demonstrate a valid trade-off.
+The 2015 IECC limits fenestration to 30% of the gross wall area when using the prescriptive pathway.
 (Continued on next page.) - ☑ The 2015 IECC requires U-0.50 in CZ2, U-0.46 in CZ3, and U-0.38 in CZ4 for commercial building fenestration.
 SHGC requirements are the same as ASHRAE (0.25) for glazing that faces south, east, and west.
 North-facing glazing has a separate SHGC requirement in the IECC.
 Projection factor is also calculated differently by the IECC.
 See IECC Table C402.4 for details. - ☑ The 2015 IECC does not require VT/SHGC ratio compliance.